-Dr Marta Hernandez-Jover is an Associate Professor in Veterinary Epidemiology and Public Health at the School of Animal and Veterinary Science at Charles Sturt University (CSU) in Wagga.
+Dr Marta Hernandez-Jover is a Professor in Veterinary Epidemiology and Public Health at the School of Animal and Veterinary Science at Charles Sturt University (CSU) in Wagga.
 Her main interests and current research focus on biosecurity risks and risk analysis methods applied to infectious animal diseases and public health.
 Marta graduated in 2000 from the Universitat Autonoma of Barcelona in Spain, where she also completed her PhD on livestock traceability in 2006.
 In 2006, Marta joined the University of Sydney as an Epidemiology research fellow working on traceability, biosecurity, disease surveillance and risk analysis.
 Marta started working at CSU in 2012, where she teaches epidemiology, public health and food safety to veterinary students.
 She has led and contributed to research on biosecurity and disease surveillance among livestock producers in Australia, investigating implementation of and drivers for engagement with biosecurity and animal health management practices.
 Currently she is the Leader of the Livestock Systems Research Pathway of the Graham Centre for Agricultural Innovation.
 Since completing her PhD, Professor Hernandez-Jover has published over 70 research articles in peer-reviewed scientific journals.